-Caterpillar expects full-year earnings of $1.25 a share, before restructuring costs, on sales of $31.5 billion to $38.5 billion.
+Caterpillar said it now expects full-year earnings of $1.25 a share, before restructuring costs, on sales of $31.5 billion to $38.5 billion.
 Three months ago, the company forecast profit of $2.50 a share, before restructuring, on sales of $36 billion to $44 billion.

 The company blamed the cut, and the wide estimate range, on the high degree of uncertainty surrounding the global economy, the timing and impact of stimulus measures around the world, and the ability of its dealers to reduce inventory.

 Shares of Caterpillar were down about 5 percent at $28.93 in trading before the market opened.

 Sales of the company's distinctive yellow construction and mining machinery tumbled 29 percent overall, led by a 46 percent decline in sales in Europe, Africa and the Middle East as a result of lower commodity prices and lower oil production,

 The results reflected $558 million in charges Caterpillar booked during the quarter as a result of the layoffs.